Updated: May 1, 2019

-Days before his arrest, Seyoum told the AP that he was planning to start his doctoral studies at Addis Ababa University and was starting his own blogging website, Ethiothinkthank.
-He wrote about Ethiopia's anti-government protests on his blogging site and Facebook page.
+Days before his arrest, Seyoum told the AP that he was planning to start his doctoral studies at Addis Ababa University and creating his own blogging website, Ethiothinkthank.
+He wrote about Ethiopia's antigovernment protests on his blogging site and Facebook page.

 "This arrest of a prominent writer and commentator is deeply disturbing as it comes against a backdrop of government moves to stifle protests and criticism," said Robert Mahoney, deputy director of the New York-based Committee to Protect Journalists.
 "Seyoum Teshome should be released without delay and without condition."

-Ethiopia is the third worst jailer of journalists in Africa, and a number of journalists are serving jail terms for writing critical pieces about the government, said the journalists' group.
+Ethiopia is the third worst jailer of journalists in Africa.
+A number of journalists are serving jail terms for writing critical pieces about the government.

 The arrest came a day before dozens of people were killed in the Oromia region.